KU Style Guide

 — mail carrier Not mailman.

 — police officer Not policeman, policewoman or patrolman.

-— to staff, to run, to operate Not to man.
+— staff, run, operate Not to man.

 — upperclassman/underclassman The terms upperclassman and underclassman are acceptable because of their common use on college campuses.
 If a gender-neutral term is desired, lower division/upper division undergraduate is acceptable.